Deepa323/mvc-crud/README.md

-This is a basic Create, Read, Update, Delete (CRUD) application built in PHP & MySQL.
+This is a basic Create, Read, Update, Delete (CRUD) application built in PHP & MySQL and MVC architecture..

 Features